SidRichardsQuantum/Variational_Quantum_Eigensolver/README.md

 │   └── qpe/
 │
 └── notebooks/
+    ├── README_notebooks.md  # Markdown for the example notebooks
     ├── getting_started/     # Intro notebook implementing VQE and QPE from scratch ├── vqe/                 # Importing from the vqe/ package └── qpe/                 # Importing from the qpe/ package